dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 Open your browser and navigate to `localhost` to see the app.

-You see Captain Picard?
+Is Captain Picard applauding you?
 Great!

 <br>